diegocasillas/dawn-framework/README.md

 ## What is this?
 Well, right now it's just work in progress.
-I'm aiming to build a light MVC PHP framework that can be used to write web applications or APIs.
+I'm aiming to build a light MVC PHP framework from scratch that can be used to write web applications or APIs.

 ## There are amazing frameworks already.
 Stop wasting your time!
 I know.
 I'm doing this for myself.
 I want to learn!